 Dane County contracted with Wisconsin Lake and Pond Resource LLC. to conduct surveys of the aquatic plant community of Lake Waubesa on July 15-17, 2024.
 Wisconsin Lake and Pond followed current Wisconsin DNR approved protocols and used the point intercept method.
-Refer to the point intercept maps in the 2011 plan for the sampling locations for the Waubesa survey.
+The same point intercept maps in the 2011 plan were used for the sampling locations in this survey.